jdholtz/pacman-venv/README.md

 **Note**: pacman-venv is still in its development and testing phase.
 Not all changes will be backwards compatible.
 To stay updated with the latest changes, check out the [Changelog](CHANGELOG.md).

+Pacman-venv currently only works with Bash shells.
+Additionally, it currently only has support for Pacman and Yay.

 ## Table of Contents
 - [Overview](#overview)
     * [How It Works](#how-it-works)